openstreetmap/owg-website/policies/travel.md

 For travel costs to OSMF sites to be expensed by the OSMF, the following rules must be followed:

 * The travel purpose needs to be announced to and approved by the OWG.
 The exact requirements for approval are at the discretion of the OWG.
 * Once approved, travel arrangements are usually to be made autonomously by the person travelling without requiring further approval from OWG or the board.
-However, inform the OWG and, if applicable, your point of contact on the personal committee about the plans.
+However, inform the OWG and, if applicable, your point of contact on the personnel committee about the plans.
 * OWG-related travel may be mixed with private travel.
 The OSMF will pay for the costs that would have accrued for the same journey without a privately spent section of the journey.
 The OSMF part of the budget of travel arrangements with such mixed purpose needs to be approved by the OWG.
 * OWG includes an estimate about the frequency of travel required over the year in their annual budget.
 It informs the board if circumstances change and significantly more travel is needed.